Optimizer-Prime/open-journal/docs/GUI.md

 $ pyuic5 mainwindow.ui -o MainWindow.py
 ~~~

-Any python files created this way must be imported into the **main.py** file in the proper format.
+Any python files created this way must be imported into the **main.py** file in the proper format, such as this:

 from openjournal.ui.MainWindow import Ui_MainWindow